redwoodjs/redwoodjs-com-archive/cookbook/Third_Party_API.md

 ![image](https://user-images.githubusercontent.com/300/79393218-bb3dd600-7f29-11ea-9b3a-3f2bbd854ed8.png)

-Now all that's left is to format everything a little nicer!
+Now all that's left is to format everything a little nicer.
 How about a little something like this in `WeatherCell`:

 ```javascript
 // web/src/components/WeatherCell/WeatherCell.js